ms0g/rt86/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Credits
-This is based on [RT One Week](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+This project is based on [RT in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)